BOND REPORT: Treasurys Struggle For Direction After Stronger-than-expected GDP Numbers

 Which other assets are moving?

-Global stocks rose, with stock-index futures indicating the Dow Jones Industrial Average , the S&P 500 index and the Nasdaq Composite Index all set to rise on the back of a solid round of quarterly earnings from some of the U.S.'s biggest technology companies.
+Global stocks rose, with the S&P 500 index and the Nasdaq Composite Index rising on the back of a solid round of quarterly earnings from some of the U.S.'s biggest technology companies (http://www.marketwatch.com/story/amazon-google-microsoft-and-intel-find-billions-more-in-profit-2017-10-26).

 (END) Dow Jones Newswires